matrixlnrs/patterns-generator/README.md

     - Rotation angle
     - Pattern color
 - Display of the result as a generated PNG image
+- History of all the previously generated image
 - Responsive design

 ## To run the pattern generator on your computer